This is a guest post from Shaun Sinclair, founder, and author of Stay Fit Bug. Shaun is a former 100/200-meter runner and professional athlete.

 #4 Stiff leg dead lifts = Hamstrings tension, not back tension

-This is a case of where one performs an exercise, but due to incorrect form, they end up performing an entirely different exercise.
-I’ll use the stiff leg dead lift as an example.
+This is a case where one performs an exercise, but due to incorrect form, they end up performing an entirely different exercise.
+I’ll use the stiff leg deadlift as an example.

-Now, Its important to note too, that if you feel tension in your mid/upper back while performing a stiff leg deadlift, then you are doing it wrong.
+Now, It’s important to note too, that if you feel the tension in your mid/upper back while performing a stiff leg deadlift, then you are doing it wrong.
 This exercise is geared for the hamstrings.
 Keep the back at a normal curve and legs straight (slightly bent).
-If you don’t stick to this, then you are no longer performing a stiff leg dead lift.
-You’ll probably feel the tension in your back, in which case, could lead to an injury.
+If you don’t stick to this, then you are no longer performing a stiff leg deadlift.
+You’ll probably feel the tension in your back, which could lead to an injury.